 The Xilinx filter Core is a highly parameterizable, area efficient high-performance FIR filter.
-Several highly optimized FIR filters can be realized with the filter Core Generator: single-rate, half-band, Hilbert transform and interpolated FIR filters.
+Several highly optimized filters can be realized with the filter Core Generator: single-rate, half-band, Hilbert transform and interpolated filters, in addition to polyphase decimators and interpolators and half-band decimators and interpolators.
 Structure in the coefficient set is exploited to produce area-efficient FPGA implementations.
 Sufficient arithmetic precision is employed in the internal data-path to avoid the possibility of overflow.
 The filter always presents a full-precision result at its output port.